eprochasson/bootstrap3-less/README.md

 Bootstrap 3, with all LESS files for easy style customization.

+Requires Meteor version >= 0.7.1.1 for support of `.import.less` file extension.

 ## How to install

 1. `npm install -g meteorite` (if not already installed)
 2. `mrt add less`
 3. `mrt add bootstrap3-less`
-4. Create a .less file anywhere in your project to be served to the client and add `@import "/packages/bootstrap3-less/bootstrap.lessimport";`
+4. Create a .less file anywhere in your project to be served to the client and add `@import "/packages/bootstrap3-less/bootstrap.import.less";`
 5. `cd public && ln -s ../packages/bootstrap3-less/lib/fonts ./`

 ## Meteorite version < pre-0.6.0

-Previous version of Meteorite stored the packages in .meteor/meteorite/, in which case you need to change the `@import` path to `@import "/.meteor/meteorite/packages/bootstrap3-less/bootstrap.lessimport";`
+Previous version of Meteorite stored the packages in .meteor/meteorite/, in which case you need to change the `@import` path to `@import "/.meteor/meteorite/packages/bootstrap3-less/bootstrap.import.less";`

 ## Advanced Usage